jbcodeforce/flink-studies/docs/coding/flink-sql.md

     Recall that this results produces a dynamic table.

-???- question "Count the number of different product type per 10 minutes"
-    The following query counts the number of different product type arriving from the event stream by interval of 10 minutes.

-    ```sql
-    SELECT window_start, product_type, count(product_type) as num_ptype
-        FROM TABLE(
-            TUMBLE(
-                TABLE events,
-                DESCRIPTOR(`$rowtime`),
-                INTERVAL '10' MINUTES
-            )
-        )
-        GROUP BY window_start, window_end, product_type
-    ```

-    TUMBLE, HOP SESSION, CUMMULATE are [windowing table-valued functions](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/queries/window-tvf/).

-    When the internal time has expired the results will be published.
-This puts an upper bound on how much state Flink needs to keep to handle a query, which in this case is related to the number of different product type.

 ???- question "How to mask a field?"
     Create a new table from the existing one, and then use REGEXP_REPLACE to mask an existing attribute